shresth19/types-of-functions-metacrafter-/README.md

-# MyToken ERC20 Smart Contract
+# Token Smart Contract

-This repository contains a basic ERC20 token smart contract named `MyToken`.
-The contract inherits from OpenZeppelin's `ERC20`, `ERC20Burnable`, and `Ownable` contracts, providing functionalities for creating, managing, and burning tokens.
+This Solidity smart contract represents a basic token with functionalities for minting, transferring, and burning tokens.

+## Token Details

+- **Name**: TOKEN
+- **Symbol**: TKN

-## Overview
+## Contract Owner

-The `MyToken` contract offers the following features:
+The contract creator becomes the owner and has exclusive privileges for minting tokens.

-- Token name: MyToken
-- Token symbol: MTK
-- Initial supply: 100 tokens
-- Minting: The owner can mint new tokens.

-## Prerequisites

-- Solidity compiler version 0.8.9 or compatible.
-- Ethereum development environment (e.g., Remix, Truffle, Hardhat).

-## Usage

-1. Clone this repository.
-2. Install the required dependencies using your package manager (e.g., npm or yarn) with `npm install` or `yarn install`.
-3. Import the contract in your Ethereum development environment.
-4. Compile the contract using Solidity 0.8.9 or a compatible version.
-5. Deploy the contract to your desired Ethereum network.
-6. Interact with the contract's functions using the appropriate method calls.

-## Functionality
+## Functions

-### Minting
+- **Mint Tokens**
+  - Function: `mint(address to, uint256 amount)`

-The owner of the contract can mint new tokens using the `mint` function.
-This function creates and assigns additional tokens to a specified address.
+  - Description: Allows the owner to create and assign tokens to a specified address.

-##Licence
-This smart contract is open-source and licensed under the MIT License.
-See the LICENSE file for more details.
+  - Usage: Only the owner can mint tokens.

+- **Transfer Tokens**
+  - Function: `transfer(address to, uint256 amount)`
+  - Description: Enables token transfer from the sender's address to another address.
+  - Usage: Ensure the sender has a sufficient token balance.

+- **Burn Tokens**
+  - Function: `burn(uint256 amount)`
+  - Description: Allows a token holder to burn (destroy) their own tokens, reducing the total supply.
+  - Usage: Ensure the sender has a sufficient token balance.

+## Ownership Control

+The `onlyOwner` modifier restricts certain functions to be callable only by the contract owner.

+### SPDX-License-Identifier

+This contract is provided without a specific license, meaning it has no particular usage restrictions or permissions associated with it.
+You can use and modify it as you see fit.

+## Compatibility

+This contract is compatible with Solidity versions greater than or equal to 0.7.0 and less than 0.9.0.